Cyril of Jerusalem

 Cyril is venerated as a saint within the Roman Catholic Church, the Eastern Orthodox Church, Oriental Orthodox Church, and the Anglican Communion.
 In 1883, Cyril was declared a Doctor of the Church by Pope Leo XIII.

-He is highly respected among Palestinian Christians.
+The Roman Catholic Church maintains an Optional Memorial for Cyril on 18 March.
 Cyril is remembered in the Church of England with a commemoration on 18 March.
+He should not be confused with Cyril of Alexandria.

 Life and character

 Little is known of his life before he became a bishop; the assignment of his birth to the year 315 rests on conjecture.
-According to Butler, Cyril was born at or near the city of Jerusalem, and was apparently well-read in both the writings of the early Christian theologians and the Greek philosophers.
+According to Butler, Cyril was born at or near the city of Jerusalem and was well-read in both the writings of the early Christian theologians and the Greek philosophers.